 Every life offers a unique story – but some lives stand out so distinctly they leave their mark on the world.
 How do some people make such a difference – and trigger change both at large and close to home?

-Griffith Review 58 Lives: Storied Lives, Making a Difference – The Novella Project V focuses on people who have effected a change in the world.
+Griffith Review 58 Lives: Storied Lives – The Novella Project V focuses on people who have effected a change in the world.
 Insights from the lives of others – real and imagined, personal, political, scientific, cultural – are the key to empathy and understanding.

 In a major development, Griffith Review 58 is open not only to fiction, but to works of long-form, creative non-fiction that explore the personal tales of those whose exploits have made a difference.
 We are looking for novellas, memoir, biography and reportage, from family stories that resonate down the generations, to individuals who forged breakthroughs, battled the odds and continue to shape and define the world.
 We are looking for narratives of those who intersected decisively with their times and left a trace that a beautifully written story can map.